 Using the No. 1 (1/8-inch) attachment, taper in the edges.
 To do this, start at the sideburn and clip up to the top of the ear, rocking the clipper out in a scooping motion.
-This will blend into the No. 2 length section.
+This will blend into the No. 2 length section (Alternatively, you can keep using the No. 2 guard, but keep in mind that this won't give you the tapered edges).
 Continue over the ear (it will be helpful to bend the ear over flat with your other hand to make room and allow you to see what you're doing) on each side.
 Once the sides are complete, turn around and do the same to the back, running the clipper up the back of the head and rocking it out at about ear level.
 The shortest part of the back will go up to meet the shortest part of the sides.

 Using your trimmer, you'll now trim your sideburns.
 For a polished look, shave the back of your neck by creating a line and shaving everything underneath completely.
 Holding your trimmer with the teeth of the blade pointing at your skin (the blade is parallel to the floor with the bottom of the blade facing up) will allow you to cut a clean line.
 Holding the trimmer with the bottom of the blade flat against your skin (with the teeth facing up) will allow you to shave everything underneath the line you created.
 Follow the natural hairline as closely as possible.

 Once you've finished the cut, inspect your entire head carefully for any missed spots or uneven places.
 Go back over anything that looks out of place.
 Pay close attention to the back and crown area, because these are often the areas most people miss.
 Sweep up, shower, run your hands through your hair, and enjoy your new buzz.
 Even though you won't need to style your hair, you'll still need to maintain some basic upkeep.
 Buzz your head about every two weeks to keep your look fresh.